joseflaviojr/transmod/README.md

 Example of selection and analysis of differentially expressed genes.

-The *transmod* library contains sample data, which will be used here:
+The *transmod* package contains sample data, which will be used here:

 ``` R
 library(transmod)